 How to Boost Sales With Holiday Email Marketing

-November-December is the time when consumers get into shopping more than any other months.
+November-December is the time when consumers get into shopping more than any other month.
 So, marketers need to take advantage of it.
-Here are seven ways you can craft your holiday email marketing to acquire more customers.
+Here are 15 ways you can craft your holiday email marketing to acquire more customers.

 Don’t forget to check the reports of your past campaigns during planning.
 Figure out which worked and which didn’t and plan accordingly.

-A creative subject line increases the chance of your email to be opened.
+A creative subject line increases the chance of your email being opened.
 Use a line relevant to the holiday.
 Play with words to make it catchy.